iagos-dc/soft-io/README.md

 ## Source code structure
 The main part of the code source is in `softio` package.
 The main routine of that package is `get_co_contrib`.
+See also the jupyter notebook `sotfio_starter.ipynb` for an example of usage.

 ## Deployment